 - portages: 900 m into Obabika from Obabika Inlet; 760 m into Chee-skon from Obabika

-- campsite: point at the north end of Chee-skon Lake
+- campsite: the point at the north end of Chee-skon Lake

-Going up Obabika Inlet gave us some sheltered paddling and the portage itself, a wide and well-trodden trail, even if 900 meters, was no big deal.
-Just before the somewhat muddy take-out we did spot the shell of an old 1940’s truck that did duty on the trail back in the days of logging in the area.
+Going up Obabika Inlet gave us some sheltered paddling, and the portage, a broad and well-trodden trail, even if 900 meters, was no big deal.
+Just before the somewhat muddy take-out, we did spot the shell of an old 1940’s truck that did duty on the trail back in the days of logging in the area.

-Up the east shore of Obabika we went, getting out to stretch our legs at a sand spit named Ranger (or Fog) Point.
-The campsite here has room for several tents and even has a nice beach.
+We went up the east shore of Obabika, getting out to stretch our legs at a sand spit named Ranger (or Fog) Point.
+The campsite here has room for several tents and a lovely beach.
 We continued past the two Grandparent (Kokomis and Shomis) Rocks, which figure in the traditional mythology of the local Anishinaabe.

-When we reached the top of the lake we looked around for the beginning of the portage that would take us into the day’s goal, Chee-skon Lake.
+When we reached the top of the lake, we looked around for the beginning of the portage that would take us into the day’s goal, Chee-skon (also spelled Shish Kong) Lake.
 It was another landmark of significance in the traditional Anishinaabe world, thanks to a striking rock face and a rock tower on the east side of the lake.

 The portage marker told us we were at the right spot.
 As the photo shows, there is definitely room here for a tent or two if it is too late in the day to contemplate the 760-meter carry into Chee-skon.

-We both set off with a Duluth pack (well, the modern nylon version by the now sadly defunct company Hooligan Gear) on our backs and a duffel on top and the paddles.
-Given that it was hunting season, before we set off we also made sure we had our orange vests draped around the packs and replaced our usual Tilley’s with orange caps.
+We both set off with a Duluth pack (the modern nylon version by the now sadly defunct company Hooligan Gear) on our backs and a duffel on top and the paddles.
+Since it was hunting season, before we set off, we also had our orange vests draped around the packs and replaced our usual Tilley’s with orange caps.

 A “space cadet” moment would have me taking the canoe for a hike far away from the comforting yellow portage markers.
-Along with the portage trail the Chee-skon area has a number of hiking trails that take walkers through one of North America’s finest old growth pine forests.
+Along with the portage trail, the Chee-skon area has some hiking trails that take walkers through one of North America’s finest old-growth pine forests.
 The map below will show you where I made a right turn and headed towards that creek flowing out of Chee Skon to Obabika!

 You will note the orange hiking trail marker on the pics below –